Everything you wanted to know about high-risk pregnancy

 Maternal age

-Significant past medical history prior to pregnancy
+Significant medical history prior to pregnancy

 Past obstetrical or gynecological history